 1 What is North Lights

-The earliest mention of aurora borealis was in 1616, when Galileo Galilei used the term “aurora borealis” to describe the green lights in the sky, naming them after Aurora – mythical goddess of the dawn and Boreas – the greek name for the north wind.
+The earliest mention of this magnificent phenomenon was in 1616 when Galileo Galilei used the term to describe the green lights in the sky and call the Aurora after a mythical goddess of the dawn and Boreas – the greek name for the north wind.

 2 Etymology of the word Northern Lights

-The word “aurora” is the name from the Roman goddess of the dawn, who was travelling from eastern to west introducing the coming of the sunlight.
+The word “aurora” is the name from the Roman goddess of the dawn, who was travelling from east to west introducing the coming of the sunlight.

 3 What are the Northern Lights

-A phenomenon wrapped in mystery with many unknown elements, Northern Light or Aurora Borealis is a unique appearance on Earth sky in certain regions close to the North Pole.
+A phenomenon wrapped in mystery with many unknown elements, Aurora Borealis or Northern Light is a unique appearance on Earth sky in certain regions close to the North Pole.

 4 What causes the northern lights